 This is a continuation of Physics 201.
 Physical phenomena explored include wave mechanics, light and optics, electricity and magnetism, and nuclear physics.
 Solution of problems from everyday experiences and discovery learning is emphasized in both lecture and laboratory work.
-(Required laboratories included)

 Prerequisite: PHYS 201 with a grade of "C" or higher.